deepinbytes/dot-net-test-fhir/README.md

 Nunit 3.0

 Getting started
-1.Open FHIRClientApp present in the Release folder
+1.Open FHIRClientApp present in the Release.zip file

 Getting Started using solution: